xwmx/sanitize_css/README.markdown

 CSS selector whitespace sanitization.
 Specify allowed selectors and their declarations are whitelisted with ActionController's HTML::WhiteListSanitizer.

+This is mostly an experiment at this point.
+Relying on this for security is not recommended.

 ## Note on Patches/Pull Requests

 * Fork the project.